SunburstMeoga/bitradar-frontend/README.md

 ## 📄 License

-This project is private and proprietary to BitRadar.
+This project is private and proprietary to BitRocket.

 ## 🆘 Support